FIWARE/tools.Fabre/README.md

 Some instrucctions about to how to build your own image of FABRE with docker are in the [HOW_TO_USE_FABRE_WITH_DOCKER](HOW_TO_USE_FABRE_WITH_DOCKER.md) file.

 ## Troubleshooting
 A troubleshooting guide is provided in the [TROUBLESHOOTING](TROUBLESHOOTING.md) file.
-If you cannot solve your problem using it, feel free to contact us in <https://github.com/Fiware/tools.Fabre/issues>.
+If you cannot solve your problem using it, feel free to contact us at <http://ask.fiware.org> using the tag 'fabre'.